07 Jul 2022 | Test Takers Approach 7-Days Before IELTS Exam

 The type of questions asked are MCQs, summary completion, sentence completion, flow-chart completion, matching information, diagram labeling, etc.

-- Reading section - There are 40 questions to be answered in 60 minutes.
+Reading section: There are 40 questions to be answered in 60 minutes.
 The skills tested here are:

 - Ability to understand the opinions and ideas of the author